Bidens appear to tower over Jimmy and Rosalynn Carter in 'dollhouse' photo

 The Bidens visited the Carters last week in Georgia

-A new head-scratching photo of President Biden and First Lady Jill Biden posing with former President Jimmy Carter and former first lady Rosalynn Carter has social media abuzz over the camera angle where the Bidens looks like giants towering over the former first couple.
+A new head-scratching photo of President Biden and first lady Jill Biden posing with former President Jimmy Carter and former first lady Rosalynn Carter has social media abuzz over the camera angle where the Bidens look like giants towering over the former first couple.

-The Carter Center released the photo of the Bidens visiting the Carters last week at their home in Georgia where the two couples were maskless and all smiles.
+The Carter Center released the photo of the Bidens visiting the Carters last week at their home in Georgia, where the two couples posed maskless and all smiles.

 JOE BIDEN GETS INTO 'TROUBLE,' SPENDS 30 SECONDS LOOKING FOR HIS MASK